oluwakemibankole-sec/home-siem-lab-splunk/README.md

-# Home SIEM Lab with Splunk Free
+# Home SIEM Lab with Splunk

 ## Project Overview
 This project demonstrates how I built a home SIEM lab using Splunk Free, Sysmon, and Windows Event Logs to detect suspicious activities such as failed logins, brute-force attempts, suspicious PowerShell usage, and process execution.